woct0rdho/triton-windows/README.md

 Since the release `triton-windows==3.2.0.post13`, TinyCC is bundled in the Triton wheels, so you don't need to manually install a C compiler to use Triton.
 Packages that directly call `triton.jit`, such as SageAttention, will just work.

 You still need to install a C++ compiler if you use `torch.compile` targeting CPU.
 This may happen when you use nodes like 'CompileModel' in ComfyUI.
+Triton does not affect how PyTorch configures the C++ compiler in this case.

 If you need to override the C compiler, you can set the environment variable `CC`.
 MSVC, GCC, and Clang are supported for the JIT compilation.